GitTools/GitVersion/docs/configuration.md

 file will be created.
 Modify this as you need.

 ## Global configuration
-The global configuration options look like this:
+The global configuration look like this:

 ```yaml
 next-version: 1.0